cmuramoto/native-image-maven-plugin/README.md

 ENTRYPOINT ["native-image"]
 ```

-Then just add the image tag in pom.xml
+With such an image ready, the plugin can be used by just adding the **dockerImage** tag under the *configuration* of the plugin in your pom.xml

 ```
 <plugin>